© Copyright 2022, T. Stanfill Benns ( All emphasis within quotes is the author’s unless indicated otherwise.)

 In concluding his explanation of Catholic conformism, Furfey observed that such behavior constitutes a deadly dualism, defined by Pope Pius XI as “moral, juridical and social modernism…Social modernism combines two characteristics: an (outward) profession of loyalty to Catholic social doctrine plus a disregard for the encyclicals as though they were ‘out of date.’
 Would it be rash then to assert that social modernism and Catholic conformism is one and the same thing?”
 And we can add here that Furfey’s description fits both Novus Ordo adherents and Traditionalists alike, demonstrating that the ordinary magisterium was already being ignored.
 A Protestant author defined Furfey’s social modernism as a sort of “civic idolatry” permeating America even before V2.

 Catholic scriptural scholar Rev. Bruce Vawter, for all his later divergence from Catholic orthodoxy, identified the “re-emergence” of Americanism in the 1950s as a distinctly new American religion — a synthesis of Judaism, Catholicism and Protestantism characterized by an avid civic involvement.
 So long before Roncalli arrived, the ground was prepared.
-Author Will Herberg already had documented the new religion’s existence, even quoting scholastic theologians’ observance of the phenomenon.
+Author Will Herberg, in his Protestant, Catholic, Jew, already had documented the new religion’s existence, even quoting scholastic theologians’ observance of the phenomenon.
 But Vawter pinned the hybrid to the wall, naming it “religiosity.”
 And here Americanism’s true link to Jansenism can be discerned.
 For like this parent heresy, Americanism relied primarily on the appearance of holiness — the formalism and hypocrisy of the Pharisees and the Jansenists — rather than true interior mortification and genuine sanctity.
 As Vawter rightly defined it, religiosity is the appearance of religion devoid of its substance.
 Christ warned His Church to judge not by appearances, but by the fruits of those claiming to be holy.

 Herberg and others chronicled the gradual metamorphosis of Catholicism, Protestantism and Judaism into one religion in this country; a religion that kept as its standard the expectations of the State and society in general, not their respective religious beliefs and practices.
 Herberg had this to say about religious conformism: “The religiousness characteristic of America today…is without serious commitment, without real inner conviction…The very notion of being ‘singled out,’ of standing ‘over against’ the world is deeply repugnant to one for whom well-being means conformity and adjustment.
 Religion is valued as conferring a sense of social acceptability and ’belonging,’ a sense of being really and truly of the world and society,” when the Catholic knows only too well he must be in the world of necessity, but not of it.
 “Biblical faith…is a declaration of permanent resistance to the claims of society, community culture and cult…,” Herberg continued.
 Those embracing this conformism he calls “religiosity” protect themselves “against this profoundly disturbing aspect of biblical faith by refusing to understand it… Nonconformity, uncompromising witness are so ‘unsociable,’ so terribly ‘unadjusted’!
 The very purpose of man’s built-in radar apparatus is to protect him against such perils.
 It protects him so well that it makes the prophetic faith of the Bible almost unintelligible to him.”